Bank Runs With and Without Bank Failure: Conclusion

+We provide three main findings.
+First, runs are more likely in banks with observably weaker fundamentals, broadly consistent with fundamental-based panic runs.
+But strong banks can also be run, especially in response to adverse news about the economy or the banking system, in line with information-based theories of runs.
+Second, most runs do not result in bank failure, and runs typically only trigger the failure of weak banks.
+Banks with strong fundamentals manage to survive runs through various mechanisms, including interbank cooperation, signaling strength, equity injections or loans, examination, and suspension, consistent with information-based theories of runs.
+Third, weak fundamentals are necessary for bank runs to result in substantial contractions in financial intermediation and real manufacturing activity.
+Moreover, bank failure is an important mechanism for capturing the local economic costs of runs.

 Taken together, our findings lend little support to the view that small shocks can result in large jumps to bad equilibria via runs on demandable debt.
-In contrast, our findings suggest that poor bank fundamentals are necessary for bank runs to translate into failure and, more broadly, for bank distress generate severe economic consequences.
-While runs can occur in both weak and strong banks, poor fundamentals are necessary for runs to result in bank failures.
-Failures, in turn, are a key proxy for economic distress resulting from turmoil in the banking sector \citep{Bernanke1983}.
-Events that are primarily liquidity driven are less commonly associated with severe economic outcomes and should be less a concern than solvency-driven crises.
+In contrast, our findings suggest that absent government interventions in the banking sector such as deposit insurance, runs can occur in both weak and strong banks, but poor fundamentals are necessary for runs to result in bank failures.
+Moreover, poor bank fundamentals are necessary for runs to result in severe real economic contractions.
+Failures are a key proxy for economic distress resulting from turmoil in the banking sector.
+Events that are primarily liquidity driven are less commonly associated with severe economic outcomes and should be less of a concern than solvency-driven crises.

 {

 }

 \crefalias{section}{appendix} \crefalias{subsection}{appendix}